WestDRI/wgpages/content/humanitiesPython.md

 " ".join(sentence)   # this works!
 ```

-For more complex text manipulation, consider attending tomorrow's
-{{<a "https://hss24.netlify.app/program/#february-16" "3D Visualization workshop">}}
+In tomorrow's {{<a "https://hss24.netlify.app/program/#february-16" "3D Visualization workshop">}} you will
-where I will show how to compute differences in vocabularies between texts and them visualize these
-vocabularies as 3D scatter plots and graphs.
+see some more complex text manipulation.